clirdlf/ndsa.org/about/faq.md

 ### How does NDSA relate to the DLF?
 To CLIR?

-CLIR and the [Digital Library Federation](https://www.diglib.org/) believe strongly in NDSA's mission and [foundational principles](/about/foundational-principles/).
-NDSA is financially supported by the DLF, which also provides communications infrastructure, staff time, and provides a represenative who participates in [Leadership](/about/leadership/) calls.
+The Council on Library and Information Resources (CLIR) and the [Digital Library Federation(DLF)](https://www.diglib.org/) believe strongly in NDSA's mission and [foundational principles](/about/foundational-principles/).
+NDSA is financially supported by the DLF, which also provides communications infrastructure, staff time, and provides a representative who participates in [Leadership](/about/leadership/) calls.
 [CLIR](https://www.clir.org/) is the parent organization of the DLF, but DLF itself runs on independent membership fees.
-If you like what the Digital Library Federation is doing to support digital stewardship at no cost to NDSA members, please [join DLF](https://www.diglib.org/members/join/) and contribute!
+If you like what DLF is doing to support digital stewardship at no cost to NDSA members, please [join DLF](https://www.diglib.org/members/join/) and contribute!

 ## Participation